steilerDev/icloud-photos-sync/pages/docs/get-started.md

 # Get Started - A Complete User Guide

 This guide outlines the lifecycle of this application.
-Since this application is written in Typescript/NodeJS it can be executed directly on various platforms through NodeJS.
-Please check this application's [OS support matrix](#os-support) for compatibility.
+Since it is written in Typescript it can be executed directly on various platforms through NodeJS.
+Please check this application's [OS support matrix](https://steilerdev.github.io/icloud-photos-sync/#os-support) for compatibility.
 Additionally a Docker Image is provided.

-Find examples for the various options within this guide.
+Find examples for the various deployment options within this guide.

 ## Installation
 === "Docker"